 The collapsed wall of prior coping has to be examined brick by brick.
 The fears, hurts, emotional traumas, feeling of hopelessness and self-worth etc. all those things are considered and where appropriate challenged.

-It is important to face and experience what you fear and also to accept what you cannot change.
-You have to couple this by showing yourself understanding and compassion as often clients with depression experience a sense of shame.
+It is important to face and experience what you fear and also to accept what you can and cannot change.
+You have to combine this with showing yourself understanding and compassion as often clients with depression experience a sense of shame.

-Accepting that your depression cannot be ignored and that it was a unconscious strategy to protect yourself from external threats is an important step.
-As the treads of individual issues are followed to their source new ways of relating and responding are formed.
+Considering that your depression cannot be ignored and that it might be a strategy out of awareness in response to a potential threat of being yourself is a crucial first step.
+As the threads of individual issues are followed to their source new ways of relating and responding are formed.